tchajed/ostep-homework/cpu-intro/README.md

   5     RUN:cpu          1
 ```

-This result is not too interesting: the process is simple in the RUN state and
+This result is not too interesting: the process is simply in the RUN state and
 then finishes, using the CPU the whole time and thus keeping the CPU busy the
 entire run, and not doing any I/Os.